REG - 70.00.2 Data and Information Regulation

 1.1 The purpose of this regulation is to establish the classification levels for University Data.
 This regulation applies to all University Data, and to all administrative and user-developed computing systems that may access or utilize University Data.
 Further, it provides the guidelines to establish a security framework to protect University Data.

-1.2 Confidentiality, availability and integrity of University Data will be maintained at all times.
+1.2 Confidentiality, availability and integrity of University Data will always be maintained.

 1.3 This regulation defines custodianship and custodial responsibility of all University Data.
 Data owners and custodians are expected to identify and protect such data in accordance with University policies, regulations and rules and state and federal laws and regulations.